truenas/middleware/docs/userguide/index.rst

 Add Jails
 ---------

-To create a jail, click Jails → Add Jails to access the screen shown in Figure 13.2a.
+To create a jail, click :menuselection:`Jails --> Add Jails` to access the screen shown in Figure 13.2a.
 Table 13.2a summarizes the available options.

-.. note:: the "Add Jails" menu item will not appear until after you configure Jails → Configuration.
+.. note:: the "Add Jails" menu item will not appear until after you configure :menuselection:`Jails --> Configuration`.

 **Figure 13.2a: Creating a Jail**